 Luke’s previous works include Talisman, a series of ancient Irish stones, carved and polished to a jewel-like finish which peer deep into the souls of our ancestors yet evoke feelings of transience and rebirth.
 He has exhibited throughout Europe and is currently overseeing exhibitions of his work in London and Monaco.

-With special permission from the National Trust for Scotland and Colin MacDougall, we have been gifted an ancient stone from the monastic island of Iona which Luke will sculpt, together with Irish blue limestone, to distil the symbolism of St Columba’s own journey from Derry to Iona and the traditions of ancient Celtic culture which bind these two lands.
+With special permission from the National Trust for Scotland and Colin MacDougall, Le Foyer des Artistes was gifted an ancient stone from the monastic island of Iona for Luke to sculpt, together with Irish blue limestone, to distil the symbolism of St Columba’s own journey from Derry to Iona and the traditions of ancient Celtic culture which bind these two lands.

 Artistic Director, Le Foyer des Artistes

-- 12 successful soloists will be preselected and announced in November 2022.
-They will be invited to St Columb’s Hall in Derry City, 2-3 February 2023, to present a 30 minute recital from a prepared 45 minute programme of their own choice for an international jury.
+- 12 successful soloists will be preselected and announced in November 2023.
+They will be invited to St Columb’s Hall in Derry, 2-3 February 2023, to present a 30 minute recital from a prepared 45 minute programme of their own choice for an international jury.

-- 3 applicants will be chosen by the jury to perform a 30 minute recital, from the same prepared 45 minute programme, in The Concerto Prize: The Finalist’s Recital, a public concert at St Columb’s Hall on 4 February 2023 at 7.30pm.
+- 3 applicants will be chosen by the jury to perform a 30 minute recital, from the same prepared 45 minute programme, in The Concerto Prize: The Finalists’ Recital, a public concert at St Columb’s Hall on 4 February 2024 at 7.30pm.
 Prize winners will be announced after the performance on 4 February 2023.

-- The St Columb’s Hall Concerto Award 2023 winner will return to the Hall on 9 June 2023 to play their concerto with Le Foyer des Artistes.
+- The St Columb’s Hall Concerto Award 2023 winner will return to the Hall on 9 June 2024 to play with Le Foyer des Artistes.

-All candidates should submit a video, performing a concerto of their choice* (with orchestra or piano accompaniment), together with their CV, proof of birthdate, a recent photo and a letter of recommendation from a respected professional.
+All candidates should submit a video recording of a 40 minute recital of their choice, from memory, together with their CV, proof of birthdate, a recent photo and a letter of recommendation from a respected professional.

 Open to all musicians of any nationality